Nucleosome spike-ins for quantitative ChIP-Seq

 Ensure Antibody Specificity

-- Histone peptide arrays used for antibody validation do not predict specificity in ChIP (Shah et al. Mol.
-Cell 2018).
+- Histone peptide arrays used for antibody validation do not predict specificity in ChIP1.

 - Antibody specificity can vary significantly between production lots (see our blog).

-- The use of highly cited antibodies does not guarantee quality results (Shah et al. Mol.
-Cell 2018 and Lam et al. Nat.
-Comm.2019).
+- The use of highly cited antibodies does not guarantee quality results1,2.

-- Shah et al. and Lam et al. both found that many ChIP-grade antibodies cross-react, leading to incorrect biological interpretations (see figure
+- Many ChIP-grade antibodies cross-react, leading to incorrect biological interpretations (see figure)1,2.

 Only by validating with SNAP-ChIP spike-in controls can scientists correctly identify and avoid cross-reactive antibodies which would confound their results.